Answers to your questions about the Google mobile algorithm update.

 November 18, 2014 Google announced that it would start rolling out a label on mobile search results “to make it easier for people to find the information that they’re looking for.”
 This is commonly known as the mobile-friendly label.

-January 2015: Google sends mass emails to site owners who don’t have a mobile friendly site.
+January 2015 Google sends mass emails warning site owners about mobile usability issues.

 February 26, 2015 Google announced that they would start factoring in mobile-friendliness as a ranking signal that will “affect mobile searches in all languages worldwide and will have a significant impact in our search results.”

 2. When will the mobile ranking update happen?

 On March 4, 2015, Google’s Gary Illyes answered some questions in a Q&A concerning the upcoming Google mobile ranking change.
 When pressed with the question, “Will this change go live on April 21st or is there wiggle room,” his answer was about as specific as you can ask Google to be: “I will say April 21st is a very important day!”

 If history serves us, the complete roll-out could take awhile.

 This will mean that there will be a divergence between desktop and mobile rankings, which currently run parallel.

 It would appear from Google’s wording, that it will only impact your mobile rankings.
 As in, if your site is not a responsive site, your mobile rankings will fall.

 On the flip side, if your site is mobile-friendly, it could mean a rankings boost.